Skip to content

 • AddHeroLocalFileStorage(services) — registers LocalStorageService for wwwroot-based file I/O. Useful for dev.

-• AddHeroStorage(services, configuration) — reads Storage:Provider. "s3" registers S3StorageService; anything else falls back to LocalStorageService.
-Wraps with QuotaMeteredStorageService if QuotaOptions:Enabled is true.
+• AddHeroStorage(services, configuration) — reads Storage:Provider eagerly at registration time. "s3" registers a shared IAmazonS3 client + S3StorageService; anything else falls back to LocalStorageService.
+Wraps the chosen provider with QuotaMeteredStorageService when QuotaOptions:Enabled is true (also read at registration).

 Interface